 Finding the Right Keywords

 When you’re searching for keywords, start with a tool such as the Keyword Planner from Google.
-You will have to create an Adwords account to use the planner but you don’t have to buy ads to get the data.
+You will have to create an Adwords account to use the planner, but you don’t have to buy ads to get the data.

 Search for terms that align with your product offerings and make sure you’re calling them by the same names your customers are.
-Sometimes the poor keyword targeting is due to naming issues, other times it’s that a website is trying to target a term they can’t (and will never) rank for.
+Sometimes the poor keyword targeting is due to naming issues, other times it’s that a website is trying to target a term they can’t (and will never) rank.

 Not Encouraging Clicks

 You’re probably laughing at the thought that there’s any website or blog out there that doesn’t want people to click through to read more.
 Right?
-That’s essentially what you’re telling your potential readers if you don’t include a call-to-action.
+That’s what you’re telling your potential readers if you don’t include a call-to-action.
 Why should they visit your site?
 Help them decide that their click will be worthwhile.